|Overall Rating||Liked it!|

 Jones Ultra Mind Expander 2020 - 2019 Review by The Good Ride

 The Jones Ultra Mind Expander takes the same shape of the Mind Expander that we love in powder, stiffens it up a good bit and adds some camber.
-The camber was a welcome addition to the ride on groomers but the
+The camber was a welcome addition to the ride on groomers but the super rockered Mind Expander is still the board we want when it’s super deep.

 Ethics Statement: We don’t get paid by the manufacturer to write these reviews.
 No one is perfect and we do make money from the “Where To Buy” links below, but this is our best attempt at an honest and objective review from an average riders’ perspective.